 The fretboard radius is a commonly misunderstood term, incorrectly referred to “neck radius”, which leads people to think about the wrong part of the neck.
 The radius only pertains to the curve of the fretboard, which dictates how the guitar will play and feel just as much as the neck profile.

 Typically, the larger the number measuring the fretboard face, the wider the radius.
 Conversely, the smaller the number, the smaller the radius.
-Typically when examining a bass guitar, the fretboard radius will be narrower towards the nut of the guitar and wider towards the front pickup at the botton of the neck.
+Typically when examining a bass guitar, the fretboard radius will be narrower towards the nut of the guitar and wider towards the front pickup at the bottom of the neck.

-Here’s one illustration of a fretboard radius:
+Here’s one explanation of a fretboard radius:

 Bass Clef Notes and Notes on Bass Guitar